davidsaltacc/shadowclient/info.md

 - WARDEN STATUS CHECKER!!!!
 - highlighter: is this chest looted (was the loot generated already)
 - killaura filter
-- more killing & trolling methods (hitting through wall works with killaura legit off)
-- view dist spoof (set view dist high, but don't render the chunks far out. for shit like tracers and other stuff, so the server still gives the entity positions)
 - bow shit (extreme speed before shooting gives big damage, aswell as aim shit)
 - how does dolphins grace work?
 - fix the fly kick bypass (just fly down for a bit then back up, look up the anticheat how it does it)